-A. The increased volumes allow for economies of scale that cannot be realized if Tampa Electric were the only customer of the affiliate.
-Moreover, since fixed costs are allocated between services provided to Tampa Electric and others on a per ton basis, the backhaul and transfer of grain and other bulk commodities reduces the amount of fixed costs allocated to Tampa Electric. Ιf the affiliates' backhaul and other outside customer activity is lost or diminished, or if transfer activity is lost due to the disclosure of its competitive position, the cost of coal transportation to Tampa Electric would increase proportionately.
-Actions which hurt the affiliates' competitive position will, therefore, increase the cost of electricity supplied to Tampa Electric's customers.
+The increased volumes allow for economies of scale that Α. 22 ".... cannot be realized iΞ Tampa Electric Were the onlv 23 customer of the affiliate.
+Moreover, since fixed costs 24 are allocated between services provided to Tampa Electric 25 and others on a per ton basis, the backhaul and transfer of grain and other bulk commodities reduces the amount of Tampa Electric. ΙĒ allocated to the costs fixed affiliates' backhaul and other outside customer activity is lost or diminished, or if transfer activity is lost due to the disclosure of its competitive position, the cost of Tampa Electric transportation to voula increase coel hurt the affiliates' proportionately.
+Actions which competitive position will, therefore, increase the cost of electricity supplied to Tampa Electric's customers.
 This Commission therefore should carefully avoid the disclosure of the affiliates' costs and prices.

-14 Q. Is Tampa Electric satisfied with the Commission's current reporting requirements?
+14 Q. Is Tampa Electric satisfied with the Commission's current 15 reporting requirements?

-The company believes that the Commission's current No. 17 λ. requirements for public disclosure run an unnecessary risk 18 of placing Tampa Electric at a disadvantage in its ability 19 to contract for fuel transportation services on the most 20 This disclosure can also affect prices favorable terms.
-21 paid by Tampa Electric under existing contracts which 22 depend on or could benefit further from outside business 23 to reduce costs to Tampa Electric.
+The company believes that the Commission's current Α. No. 17 requirements for public disclosure run an unnecessary risk 18 of placing Tampa Electric at a disadvantage in its ability 19 to contract for fuel transportation services on the most 20 favorable terms.
+This disclosure can also affect prices 21 paid by Tampa Electric under existing contracts which 22 depend on or could benefit further from outside business 23 to reduce costs to Tampa Electric.
 Further, I believe 24 that public disclosure of coal prices paid (without 25 transportation costs) does not increase competition among suppliers of coal but rather it serves to decrease the advantage of the purchaser in negotiating lower prices.
 If potential vendors of coal knew from public disclosure the prices being paid or paid in the past, I believe their tendency in bidding or reporting coal prices tend to center around known prices.
-In this way, the vendors know they can offer a price lower than the price that has been paid and exactly how much lower their price will be.
-If the present and past prices paid were not publicly available, the vendors would have to bid as low as they could in hopes that they would bid the best price to win the contract since they have no published guide to tell them how low to quote.
+In this way, the vendors know they can offer a price lower than the price that has been paid and exactly how much lower their price will be. Ιf the present and past prices paid were not publicly available, the vendors would have to bid as low as they could in hopes that they would bid the best price to win the contract since they have no published guide to tell them how low to quote.